hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/heroku.rst

 Deploy Hasura on Heroku as described in :ref:`this section <heroku_one_click>`.

-Step 2: Remove the created Postgres add-on in the app
+Step 2: Delete the created Postgres add-on in the app
 *****************************************************

 Head to your Heroku dashboard and delete the Postgres add-on created in the previous step:

-.. thumbnail:: /img/graphql/core/deployment/remove-heroku-postgres-addon.png
+.. thumbnail:: /img/graphql/core/deployment/delete-heroku-postgres-addon.png
    :alt: Delete the Postgres add-on

 Step 3: Configure environment variables